dzakyadlh/nutrifacts-be/README.md

 - Secure route authentication, using [Json Web Token](https://jwt.io/)
 - Using [Express Generator](https://expressjs.com/en/starter/generator.html) to ease the folder structure

+## LINK
+We have also deployed this Backend project on the Google cloud, which can be accessed at https://nutrifactsapp.et.r.appspot.com/

 ## Contact
 Visit:
 - [Rangga Saputra](https://github.com/ranggasaputra1)